ShaneyWaris/Plants-Vs-Zombies/README.md

 # Plants-Vs-Zombies
-This game is the final project of my "Advance Programming" course in third semester.
+This game is the final project of my "Advance Programming" course in third semester. <br />
-## Technology: Java, JavaFX
+Technology: Java, JavaFX

 # Project Deadline-1: UML Diagram
 For this deadline, we need to create the UML diagrams of our project: